First-aid

 The University is required by the Health and Safety (First-Aid) Regulations 1981 to provide adequate and appropriate equipment and facilities for providing first-aid to employees if they are injured or become ill at work.
 Although these regulations apply only to employees, the presence of students within the University environment should be taken into account.

-On campus, Security form the basis of this provision as they provide a 24-hour presence and a first point of contact in many emergencies.
+On campus, Security provide a 24-hour presence and a first point of contact in many emergencies.
 However, a wide range of activities take place under the University's management and the nature and extent of the risks that arise from these must be considered when determining the overall level of first-aid provision that is required.
-Most departments provide additional trained first aiders to help cover on campus work and these may be essential where work or field trips are undertaken that involved work away from the University.
+Most departments provide additional trained first aiders to help cover on campus work and these may be essential where field trips are undertaken or where work is done away from the University.

 As a minimum, a low-risk workplace such as a small office should have a first-aid box and a person appointed to take charge of first-aid arrangements, such as calling the emergency services if necessary.